Moneycontrol Flight Price Tracker: Check average airline ticket prices for Mumbai, Delhi, Bengaluru, Kolkata, Chennai, Hyderabad

-Flight tickets between Mumbai, Delhi, Bengaluru and Kolkata are set to witness a price hike in the coming two weeks as school vacations approach and the recent jet fuel hike.
+Airfare between Mumbai, Delhi, Bengaluru and Kolkata is set to rise in the coming two weeks as school vacations approach and the recent jet fuel price hike.
 Major airlines like Jet Airways and IndiGo may bounce back from numerous flight cancellations and ongoing runway repair projects.

-"With the semester breaks for schools round the corner and early summers, this has become an ideal time for travellers to plan their escape to leisure destinations like Kerala, Himachal, Leh, Ladakh and so on.
-Therefore, we have noticed a spike in prices over the next week across all key destinations.
-The prices for the following week are still moderate and people planning to travel can book in advance to get a good deal," Sharat Dhall, COO (B2C) at Yatra.com said.Here's an overview of the spot airfares and flight prices trends to help you find the cheapest flights for airlines such as Jet Airways, IndiGo, Air India, GoAir, Vistara, AirAsia and SpiceJet and also international carriers.
+"Fares on major domestic routes have witnessed a hike in spot airfares as compared to last year due to a decrease in seat capacity and increase in demand as we move closer to peak travel season of summers.
+We expect a hike in passenger load factor as travelers plan their domestic and international trips to various destinations.
+These prices are expected to spike further and airlines are expected to tap into this growing demand."
+Sharat Dhall, COO (B2C) at Yatra.com said.Here's an overview of the spot airfares and flight prices trends to help you find the cheapest flights for airlines such as Jet Airways, IndiGo, Air India, GoAir, Vistara, AirAsia and SpiceJet and also international carriers.

 |2018 (Rs)